prakharmrsl/easypcceo.github.io/pages/improve-internet-speed-gaming.md

 Whether you die one off a high kill streak or are building a base, nobody likes to lag.

-It doesn't matter what game you're playing, lagging is easily one of the most annoying things about being a gamer.

 I remember when I was a kid, I'd always be playing Xbox (either COD or GTA IV) with my friends.

 One minute I'd be kicking butt, and the next I was screaming to my little sister "Ellie, get off the damn internet!" as I lagged uncontrollably.

 I tried every trick in the book to improve my internet connection speed.
 Some worked, some didn't.

-In this article, I'm going to share my top 17 tips that'll show you how to improve internet speed for gaming.
+In this article, I'm going to share my top 14 tips that'll help you improve your internet speed for gaming.
 These tips actually work (I've tested them myself), and if you do all (or most of them), you should see an improvement.

 However, I'm going to address the elephant in the room: